DarioBranco94/federated-learning-clients-server-simulation/README.md

 ## Distributed Deployment With Kubernetes and Helm
 In this section we will provide a brief description of how configuration files works and then we will show how to setup a distributed environment running the software using Kubernetes and Helm.
 To offer a ready-to-go solution we will use Minikube to test the approach but you can setup your distributed Kubernetes Cluster.
 Launch the deployment scripts in a real distributed architecture needs just to substitute Minikube Cluster with a real Kubernetes Cluster.

-### Helm Configuration
-The values.yaml file defines the configuration of a Federated Learning experiment and can be customized before deploying the system with Helm.
-Users should modify the following fields to match their experiment setup:
-    -   **replicas.client**: Set the number of clients participating in the experiment.
-    -   **experiment**: Choose a name for the experiment.
-This name will also be used to store evaluation results.
-    -   **server section**: Define the server image, communication port, number of training rounds, input shape of the model, and output class labels.
-    -   **client section**: Specify the client Docker image and configuration:
-        -   **model**: Path to the Python class implementing the neural network model.
-        -   **datasetLoader**: Path to the class that loads and partitions the dataset.
-        -   **loss, metric, optimizer**: Names of Keras components used during training.
-        -   **lossParams, metricParams, optimizerParams**: JSON strings with parameters for each component.
-        -   **numClasses**: Number of output classes.
-        -   **batchSize, trainEpochs**: Training hyperparameters for each client.
-    -   **volumes section**: Defines the persistent volumes used to store logs and experiment results.
-These should generally not be modified unless you need to change the storage path or size.

 ### Install Docker
 ```bash